How the operation itself becomes a system.

 - Linked to onboarding ladder

 Calibrated to the bar your operation already holds.
+Same standard used to scope the AI's expansion, not just to hire humans.
 Interview scorecards mapped to the competency tiers in Enable.
-Hiring quality compounds.
+Hiring quality compounds; AI scope decisions become defensible.

 - Calibrated to your existing bar